RawBData/SFRider/README.md

 # SFRider
 [SFRider Live](https://rawbdata.github.io/SFRider/ "SFrider")

-_A data visualization map that lets bicyclists see the relevant data regaring their rides in San Francisco_
+_A data visualization map that bicyclists can use see the relevant data in different parts of San Francisco_